Fire kills at least 7 at dormitory-style housing in S. Korea

-SEOUL, South Korea (AP) — A fire at a low-cost dormitory-style housing facility in central Seoul killed at least seven people and injured 11 others on Friday, fire authorities said.
+SEOUL, South Korea (AP) — A fire that likely blocked a crucial exit at a low-cost dormitory-style housing facility in central Seoul killed at least seven people and injured 11 others on Friday, according to fire authorities who were investigating possible safety lapses in the building.

-The blaze has been extinguished but it remains to be seen whether the death toll could rise, officials at the Seoul Metropolitan Fire & Disaster Headquarters said.
-The cause of the fire is under investigation, the officials said, speaking on condition of anonymity, citing department rules.
+The blaze has been extinguished, but it’s possible that the death toll could rise, officials at the Seoul Metropolitan Fire and Disaster Headquarters said.

-The facility, called “goshiwon” in Korean, is where poor manual laborers or student preparing for bar exams or civil service exams stay in individual rooms with tiny sleep and study spaces.
-Budget travelers also often stay in such facilities.
+The fire probably started near an exit door on the building’s third floor, Kwon Hyeok-min, chief of Seoul’s Jongno District Fire Station, told reporters.
+The facility’s residents were mostly manual laborers who made their living on day-to-day jobs, he said.

-South Korean media reported most of the victims from Friday’s blaze are manual laborers in their 40 to 60s.
-The fire agency couldn’t immediately confirm the reports.
-It wasn’t known whether any young students or travelers had been staying there.
+“It was dawn and the exit door was likely blocked, so it would have been difficult (for the residents) to escape,” Kwon said.

 Most Read Nation & World Stories